markconcha0214-ai/n8nblogsamples/botbot.md

 Supervised learning is when models are trained on labeled data.

 Unsupervised learning finds patterns in data without labels.
-Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties
+Reinforcement learning allows models to learn by interacting with an environment and receiving rewards or penalties.

 ## Why Deep Learning Matters